-We encourage students to speak to their respective Year Level Co-ordinators or a Student Engagement Leader.
-However, students are welcome to discuss their concerns with any trusted member of staff.
+We encourage students to speak to their Student Manager.
+However, students are welcome to discuss their concerns with any trusted member of staff including teachers and wellbeing staff.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Brighton Secondary College should contact the relevant Year Level Co-ordinator by phone or email.
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Brighton Secondary College should contact the relevant Student Manager by phone or email.